WilliamMurray-research/WilliamMurray-research/README.md

 Once the ideation phase slowed into coherent groups of ideas - giving me room to breathe, rather than drowning under a high-rate continuous flow (I still have days or weeks which are consumed thusly) - I began formalising the work: learning to code, defining workflows, setting standards, and structuring the project roadmap in the correct sequence (things like robust/strict standardisation are entirely in keeping with my nerotype, and my professional and academic backgrounds).

+With respect to my papers; again, I make extensive use of LLMs.
+The point is to clearly define, refine, and articulate my ideas into a form that I can learn from and develop upon.
+Every paper is read abd iterated multiple times, and checked for accuracy.
+They are not a flex or a status signal, but they are produced as genuine objects.

 I'm not a coder/ developer/ engineer/ programmer, but I'm a fast learner.

 ---